apollographql/rover/ARCHITECTURE.md

 }
 ```

 `hello::Hello`, the value associated with the `Hello` variant of `Command`, is the struct that we created in the previous step.
-The doc comment here `/// Say hello to a graph` is also important, as that's the description for the command that will be shown when running `rover graph --help`.
+The doc comment here `/// Say hello to a graph` is also important, because it's the description for the command that will be shown when running `rover graph --help`.

 Running `cargo check` or an editor extension (like Rust Analyzer for VS Code) will warn you that `pattern &Hello not covered` for the `impl` block below the enum definition.
-This just means that for the `run` function in the `mod.rs` file we're in, we're not matching all possible variants of the `Command` enum.
+This means that for the `run` function in the `mod.rs` file we're in, we're not matching all possible variants of the `Command` enum.

 Add the following line to the `match` block.
 This tells StructOpt that when we encounter the `graph hello` command, we want to use the `Hello::run` function that we defined earlier to execute it: